 If you have an article citation and want to find that specific article, you can find it in several ways:

-OSU Libraries subscribes to over 80,000 electronic journals (e-journals).
-It's easiest to search the e-journals if you have a specific journal or citation to locate.
-Always note the date range available for each journal subscription.
+OSU Libraries subscribes to many electronic journals.
+It's easiest to search if you have a specific journal or citation to locate.

 Remember that if we don't have a journal online, we can still get a copy of an article for you via Interlibrary Loan.